 'What's the use of having a studio full of paintings if they are never taken out and showcased to the world?,' Baker explains.
 'Art must be judged, and it takes courage to be that vulnerable to the world.
 We all have a gift to give existence, regardless of what we do.
 It’s our contribution to the furthering and betterment of our species.'

-At that point, he began recording in earnest, beginning with a pair of EPs -- 2011’s Something You’ve Left Behind, which featured a cover of Ellis Paul’s unreleased track 'Everything’s Broken,' and A Brilliant Defeat in 2014.
-He returned to recording in 2017 with the full length LP Home Again, utilizing the Fiverr platform to recruit session players from across the U.S., U.K. and Canada.
+His exploration into Folk began in a stepping-stone fashion with his 2017 full-length LP Home Again, utilizing the Fiverr platform to recruit session players from across the U.S., U.K. and Canada.
 Four of its songs were gleaned for a radio sampler titled The Canadian River EP.
 The title track charted at #23 on the Folk music charts and another, 'Disappear for the Weekend,' was included on two compilations representing the best new music from current Texas singer/songwriters.

 The album itself charted in several folk and roots-oriented publications, garnering over 400,000 streams on Soundcloud and Spotify.
 That led to a number of enthusiastic accolades from several industry journals, music publications and radio programmers.
 Billboard cited him as an Emerging Artist to watch while No Depression hailed him for his 'heavenly voice and talent for writing deeply inspiring and intimately connective songs,' rounding out its review by saying that “to call him anything other than brilliant would be criminal.'
 American Songwriter said 'Storytelling is one of the calling cards of this young Folk singer.'